What Is A Startup MVP & How To Build One?

 Here’s a visual representation of the process:

-How to Build an MVP in 2022
+How to Build a Minimum Viable Product in 2022

 We can break down the typical process of building an MVP into five general steps: Funding, developing, launching, marketing, and measuring.

-Funding your MVP
+Funding Your MVP

 Lack of funding is a common problem for founders at the MVP stage.
 Unfortunately, the problem is a bit of a paradox; you need money to build an MVP, and you need an MVP to convince anyone to fund your startup.
 Investors are unlikely to give you money just for your idea.
 Your MVP is going to provide the incentive for investors to buy into your business model and give you the funding to develop it further.
 So, for now, you’ll probably have to make do without any external funding.
 That’s one reason it’s important to keep your MVP as lean as possible.